kinola-ee/kinola-wp/README.md

 `kinola/language`
 This filter allows you to set the site language.
 Use a 2-letter ISO language code, e.g. 'en' or 'et'.

+`kinola/checkout/show_newsletter_checkbox`
+Controls whether the sign up to newsletter checkbox in checkout is displayed or not.
+Default false.

 `kinola/assets/css`
 Use this filter to disable loading Kinola CSS.